UtkarshBhardwaj007/UtkarshBhardwaj007.github.io/Solidity.md

     return "Such Moon BabyDoge";
   }
 }

+// contract can inherit from multiple contracts contract SatoshiNakamoto is NickSzabo, HalFinney {
+  // Omg, the secrets of the universe revealed!
+}
 ```

 * `BabyDoge` inherits from `Doge`.
 That means if you compile and deploy `BabyDoge`, it will have access to both `catchphrase()` and `anotherCatchphrase()` (and any other `public` functions we may define on `Doge`).